dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ##### "StorageHints"

-An indicator of which fields the collecting application stores in the arrays with optional fields.
+An indicator of which fields the collecting implementation stores in the arrays with optional fields.
 A map containing the following:

 Field | O | T | Description
 :-----|:-:|:-:|:-----------